Robert Randal

 Robert Randal (c.
 1766 – May 2, 1834) was a businessman and political figure in Upper Canada and the United States.
 He was born in the United States and convicted of attempting to bribe members of the United States Congress in order to buy the lower Michigan peninsula.
 He bought mills and acres of land in Upper Canada.
 However, his businesses were unsuccessful and sold to British creditors.
 He was arrested in Montreal and he was sued for unpaid debts.
 He hired G. D'Arcy Boulton as his lawyer to protect his properties, but the delay in court proceedings put him in debt with the lawyers, causing more of his properties to be sold to pay his debts.

 Randal was elected to the Legislative Assembly of Upper Canada in 1820 to represent the 4th Riding of Lincoln.
 He successfully brought a petition from the Upper Canadian legislature to the British Parliament in London asking for civil rights for American loyalists who moved to Upper Canada.
 Reformers used his biography to campaign against the political elite of Upper Canada.
 Historians are divided on Randal's success: some see him as a man who tried to deceive while others thought he was an unsuccessful businessman.

 Early life

 Born Robert Randall in Maryland (Virginia in some sources) around 1766; after 1809, he spelled his surname Randal.
 In September 1795, Randal was part of a partnership with Vermont and Michigan merchants, including John Askin and William Robertson, which planned to buy the entire lower Michigan peninsula from the United States government.
 He claimed Anthony Wayne did not properly subdue the indigenous population and that thirty to forty Congressman had agreed to the group's proposed transaction.
-He was convicted of contempt for attempting to bribe members of the United States Congress in conjunction with this scheme and sentenced to a few days in custody and a reprimand.
+Randal was convicted of contempt for attempting to bribe members of the United States Congress in conjunction with this scheme and sentenced to a few days in custody and a reprimand.